Continual Learning Through Introspection: Training Language Models to Generate Transferable Self-Knowledge via Reinforcement Learning

 Setup

 We train Gemma 4 e2b-it (4B parameters) on a single RTX A6000 (51GB).
-Questions are drawn from obstetrics, clustered by underlying clinical principle.
+Early experiments drew questions from obstetrics clustered by clinical principle; later experiments sample randomly from a full medical question bank across all specialties.
 We use single-shot rollouts—winners from the first generation only, no multi-turn correction—to avoid meta-gaming (Section [sec:metagaming]).

 Rollout scaling.
 Batched generation latency on this hardware shows two regimes: sublinear growth from 1–32 rollouts (amortising weight-loading and launch overhead) and near-linear growth from 64–128 (KV-cache traffic and straggler effects dominate).
 We operate at rollouts.